 You don’t have your phone with you;- maybe it’s in for a broken screen repair- and you need to use the Sat-Nav somewhere important.
 Will the GPS work offline?

 GPS is the Global Positioning System.
 This system of pinpointing your location on the globe right down to which side of the street you are on is provided by satellites.
 These special satellites orbit Earth about 20 km above, sending signals back to the planet.
 The GPS receiver, a phone, an Android headunit, or a handheld GPS device can interpret these signals.
 When enough satellite signals are received and decoded simultaneously, a global position can be calculated.

-The G.P.S. does not need an internet connection or 3G/4G/5G or any mobile phone masts to work.
-The G.P.S.
-(U.S.) and its spin-off systems employed by other countries, like GLONASS (R.U.), BeiDou (C.N.), Galileo (E.U.), NavIC (IN), and even QZSS, do not need any mobile data to fix your position.
+The GPS does not need an internet connection or 3G/4G/5G or mobile phone masts to work.
+The GPS (US) and its spin-off systems employed by other countries, like GLONASS (RU), BeiDou (CN), Galileo (EU), NavIC (IN), and even QZSS, do not need mobile data to determine one’s position.

-- Real-Time route planning.
-Internet traffic information can be fed into the mapping and routing algorithm, which can route you around a real-time road closure or build-up of traffic.
-Google Maps and Waze utilize information from other traveler apps to report their progress (or lack of progress) to build up a picture of the congestion on routes.
-Other G.P.S.
-Sat-Nav systems connect to their internet servers to download real-time traffic information to plan and re-route around problems.
+- Real-time route planning.
+Internet traffic information can be fed into the mapping and routing algorithm, which can route you around a real-time road closure or traffic buildup.
+Google Maps and Waze utilize information from other traveler apps that report their progress (or lack of progress) to build up a picture of the congestion on routes.
+Other GPS sat-nav systems connect to their internet servers to download real-time traffic information to plan and reroute around problems.

-If you don’t have your phone, see if you can download the map area from your home wifi.
-Google Maps has the option to download a map, at home, of the areas of your choosing.
+If you don’t have your phone, see if you can download the map area from your home Wi-Fi.
+Google Maps has an option to download a map of the area of your choosing at home.
 This is when there is no data; the map can be read from the download.
-Online will also help the head unit fix your location quickly if the G.P.S. aerial has a clear sky view and access to broadband wifi, particularly with a cold boot.
+Being online will also help the head unit fix your location quickly if the GPS aerial has a clear sky view and access to broadband Wi-Fi, particularly with a cold boot.